Minority-Focused Text-to-Image Generation via Prompt Optimization: Related Work

 \section{Related Work}

 The generation of minority samples has been explored in a range of different scenarios and generative frameworks~\citep{yu2020inclusive, lin2022raregan, sehwag2022generating, qin2023class, huang2023enhanced, um2023don, um2024self}.
 However, significant progress has been recently made with the introduction of diffusion models, due to their ability to faithfully capture data distributions~\citep{sehwag2022generating, um2023don, um2024self}.
 As an initial effort,~\cite{sehwag2022generating} incorporate separately-trained classifiers into the sampling process of diffusion models to yield guidance for low-density regions.
 The approach by~\cite{um2023don} shares similar intuition of integrating an additional classifier into the reverse process for low-density guidance.
 A limitation is that their methods rely upon external classifiers that are often difficult to obtain, especially for large-scale datasets such as T2I benchmarks~\citep{schuhmann2022laion}.
 The challenge was recently addressed by~\cite{um2024self} where the authors develop a self-contained minority sampler that works without expensive extra components (such as classifiers).
 However, their method is tailored for canonical image benchmarks (like LSUN~\citep{yu2015lsun} and ImageNet~\citep{deng2009imagenet}) and exhibits limited performance gain in more challenging scenarios like T2I generation.
-Moreover, none of these approaches have explored the dimension of prompt optimization specifically for minority generation, which is the central focus of our framework.

 A related yet distinct objective is enhancing the diversity of diffusion models, an area that has been relatively overlooked compared to improving their quality.
 Significant progress was recently made in~\cite{sadat2023cads}, where the authors demonstrated that adding noise perturbations, if gradually annealed over time, to conditional embeddings could greatly enhance the diversity of generated samples.
 However, unlike our approach, their method focuses on producing diverse samples that remain consistent with the ground-truth data distribution, rather than targeting the low-density regions of the distribution.
 Another notable contribution was done by~\cite{corso2023particle}.
 Their idea is to repel intermediate latent samples that share the same condition, thereby encouraging the final generated samples to exhibit distinct features.
 A disadvantage is that it requires generating multiple instances for each prompt, which can be redundant in many practical scenarios.